pjincz/iblt-wasm/README.md

 - `table.destroy()` → `undefined`

-  Optionally release WASM resources immediately instead of waiting for GC.
+  Optionally release WASM resources immediately.
+Normally, you should not call this.
+In normal use, it won't make your program faster or more robust; let garbage collection handle cleanup.
+Consider calling it only when creating many temporary tables in a loop and needing to limit memory usage.
 Repeated calls are safe; other operations after destruction throw.

 `decode()` returns `{ success, onlyRemote, onlyLocal }`.
 When `success` is `true`, `onlyRemote` contains keys present only in the receiver of the method call (`remoteTable`), and `onlyLocal` contains keys present only in its argument (`localTable`).
 Both are arrays of padded `Uint8Array` keys; ordering is unspecified.
 When `success` is `false`, discard both arrays because they may contain partial results.